 - Reduces cannabis taxes by excluding them from bases of all state and local sales and excise taxes - May violate Prop.
-64 - If the problem is a glut of supply and low commodity prices, why add to retailers' profits? - Held in Assembly Rev. & Tax in July 2023
+64 - If the problem is a glut of supply and low commodity prices, why add to profits of retailers? - Held in Assembly Rev. & Tax in July 2023